PX4/PX4-user_guide/en/config_fw/weight_and_altitude_tuning.md

 The weight of the vehicle in the tuning configuration should be measured with a scale and the parameter should be set accordingly.

 [WEIGHT_GROSS](../advanced_config/parameter_reference.md#WEIGHT_BASE) specifies the actual weight of the vehicle at any given time.
-This parameter can be set to reflect e.g. a payload attached to the vehicle which was not present during the tuning phase.
+This parameter can be set to reflect, for example, a payload attached to the vehicle that was not present during the tuning phase.

-When both [WEIGHT_BASE](../advanced_config/parameter_reference.md#WEIGHT_BASE) and [WEIGHT_GROSS](../advanced_config/parameter_reference.md#WEIGHT_GROSS) are set to a number larger than 0 PX4 will use this information to:
+When both [WEIGHT_BASE](../advanced_config/parameter_reference.md#WEIGHT_BASE) and [WEIGHT_GROSS](../advanced_config/parameter_reference.md#WEIGHT_GROSS) are set to a number larger than `0`, PX4 will use this information to scale the maximum climb rate, minimum sink rate, and adjust airspeed limits according to the weight ratio.
+The scaling/adjustments are described below.

 ### Scale the Maximum Climb Rate